Active 3D Shape Reconstruction from Vision and Touch: Discussion

-We evaluate the performance of our proposed reconstruction method in the target domain of 3D reconstruction from vision and touch, and compare to the current state-of-the-art~\cite{VT}.
+We evaluate the performance of our proposed reconstruction method in the target domain of 3D reconstruction from vision and touch, and compare it to the current state-of-the-art \cite{VT}.
+While Wang et. al. \cite{Wang20183D} do consider both vision and touch for 3D reconstruction, touch is not fused directly for prediction but rather used for shape refinement in sim2real transfer.
 The results of this experiment can be seen in Table~\ref{table:old_comp} where the 4 highest performing models have been selected from the validation set while doing hyper-parameter search, and mean and variance numbers across these 4 models on the test set are shown.
 From these results it is clear that the proposed method outperforms the baseline comparison in all settings, and validates its model choices in our target multi-modal domain.